 Physician Assistant M.S.

 Master of Science in Physician Assistant Studies.
 Prepare for a career providing exceptional, compassionate healthcare.
-You'll graduate prepared to work with physician and surgical teams in diverse settings, including primary care and family medicine, emergency medicine, surgery, psychiatry and sub-specialty areas.
+Through practice-based training, you'll develop the skills needed to work on healthcare teams in diverse settings, including primary care and family medicine, emergency medicine, surgery, psychiatry and sub-specialty areas.

 PAs are in high demand—U.S. News and World Report ranks physician assistant 4th among best healthcare jobs.
 As the population increases and ages, the demand for healthcare services also grows.
-Physician assistants play a vital role in independently serving patients and providing many of the same services as doctors.
+Physician assistants play a vital role in independently attending to patients and providing many of the same services as doctors.